 Though the Comtrend PG-9172PoE can work as a generic Powerline adapter, you should use it as one explicitly designed for IP cameras or a similarly low-bandwidth application.
 And for this purpose, it works well and will save you a lot of time.

-If you’re looking to extend your home network for other uses, however, the PG-9172PoE’s lack of Gigabit support is a deal-breaker.
-In this case, you should opt for the PG-9172 or another adapter that has a Gigabit port instead, and get a separate PoE injector if need be.
+However, if you’re looking to extend your home network for other uses, the PG-9172PoE’s lack of Gigabit support is a deal-breaker.
+In this case, you should opt for the PG-9172 or another adapter that has a Gigabit port instead and get a separate PoE injector if need be.